notoxo/Todo-App/README.md

 # Todo-App
-## This app is not ready at the moment!
+## This app is at pre-alpha version currently!
 Simple todo app written with JQuery